Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

 - **Concurrency**: 5
 - **Steps**:
   1. Fetch prompt data
+  2. Determine platforms to process (from event `platforms_to_process` or all available)
+  3. For each platform, double-check if already has successful response TODAY (race condition protection)
-  2. Create analysis job record
+  4. Create analysis job record
-  3. Process with multiple AI platforms (parallel)
+  5. Process with multiple AI platforms (parallel) using `callAIWithRetry`
-  4. Save AI responses
+  6. Save AI responses
-  5. Process citations
+  7. Process citations
-  6. Update job status
+  8. Update job status
+- **Retry Logic**: Automatically retries up to 3 times if rate limit is hit, waiting for the time specified by the API
+- **Duplicate Prevention**: Double-checks for existing successful responses before processing each platform
+- **Rate Limit Handling**: Uses `callAIWithRetry` which automatically handles rate limit errors with exponential backoff

 #### analyze-brands-batch